-- A proposal must be written in English and submitted on the CETPartnership Submission Platform before the deadlines, following mandatory proposal templates with instructions regarding the total page number, the page margins, and the font type and size.
+A proposal must be written in English and submitted on the CETPartnership Submission Platform17 before the deadlines, following mandatory proposal templates with instructions regarding the total page number, the page margins, and the font type and size.
 The mandatory proposal templates are available for download on the start page of the Submission Platform.
-To be considered, submission of a pre-proposal is mandatory for each project consortium, and submission of a full proposal is mandatory for each invited project consortium.
+To be considered for selection, submission of a pre-proposal is mandatory for each project consortium, and submission of a full proposal is mandatory for each invited project consortium.
 Resubmission or revision of the proposal will be denied after the submission deadline unless it is requested by the Call Management.
-(TRANSNATIONAL ELIGIBILITY CRITERION 1) - Some national/regional Funding Organisations require submission on national/regional level, see respective national/regional requirements in Annex B.
+(Transnational Eligibility Criterion